-All IPC Competition Rules must be written in English and must contain the following basic information
+All IPC FCE Competition Rules must be written in English and must contain the following basic information

-- Statement acknowledging ultimate IPC/FAI authority
+- Statement acknowledging ultimate IPC/FAI authority.

-- Definitions
+- Definitions.

-- Program of events
+- Program of events.

-- Duration of the Competition
+- Duration of the Competition.

+- Wind Tunnel specifications (where applicable)

-- General event rules
+- General event rules.

-- Specific event rules
+- Specific event rules.

-- Number of jumps in each event; minimum number of jumps for a valid event
+- Number of jumps in each event; minimum number of jumps for a valid event.

-- The work of the judges
+- The work of the judges.

-- Composition of Delegations and Teams
+- Composition of Delegations and Teams.

-- Determination of World or Continental Regional Champions or World Cup winners; Medals , Prizes and Diplomas to be awarded
+- Determination of World or Continental Regional Champions or World Cup winners; Medals and Prizes (if any) to be awarded.
+No FAI Diplomas will be awarded

-- Amount of protest fee

-- Minimum number of teams or competitors required for a valid event or class and for results to be compiled by gender where appropriate